featurevisor/featurevisor/docs/code-generation.md

 ogImage: /img/og/docs-code-generation.png
 ---

-For additional runtime safety and autocompletion, you can generate code from your already defined features for improved developer experience. {% .lead %}
+For additional compile-time and runtime safety including autocompletion, you can generate code from your already defined features for improved developer experience. {% .lead %}

+## Why generate code?

+This is an optional step that you may wish to adopt in your workflow.
+If you do, it will help you avoid some common mistakes:

+- any unintentional spelling mistakes in feature and variable keys
+- worrying about the types of your variables
+- worrying about passing attributes in wrong types

+All of it done being code-driven, thus reducing overall cognitive load of your team.

 ## Supported languages

 Currently only TypeScript is supported.

-Support for other languages is planned in future.
+Support for other languages is planned in future, as Featurevisor SDK becomes available in more languages.

 ## Generate code

-Use Featurevisor CLI for generating code in a specified directory:
+From the root of your Featurevisor project directory, use the [CLI](/docs/cli) for generating code in a specified directory:

 ```
 $ featurevisor generate-code --language typescript --out-dir ./src